arfc/rollo/docs/source/usersguide/checkpoint_rollo.rst

    * - Attribute
      - Description
    * - ``fitness``
      - fitness tuple holds the objective values.
-The sign refers to whether the objective is maximize or minimize.
+The sign refers to whether the objective is to maximize or minimize.
    * - ``gen``
      - generation
    * - ``num``
      - reactor model index in generation
    * - ``output``
-     - tuple of reactor model individual's output parameters
+     - tuple of reactor model individual output parameters

 Examples of how to analyze ROLLO results can be found in the `Example Notebooks
 <https://github.com/arfc/rollo/wiki/Example-Jupyter-Notebooks/>`_.